Aleste: Releases

 The game was originally released for the Master System in February 1988.
 This version was released outside Japan, as Power Strike.
 The US release was initially a mail-only limited edition, however it did later see some retail distribution at Toys R' Us and other chains in North America.
 The European release was a regular retail package.

 An MSX2 version was released in July of that year, featuring two new stages, lowered difficulty, and a series of cutscenes.

 A version of the game has been released on phones by Square Enix, presumably based on the MSX2 version.
 The MSX2 version has been re-released on Nintendo's Wii Virtual Console service in Japan.
 It along with Aleste 2 had also been rereleased through the now-defunct WOOMB service.

 Reception

-The Sega Master System version called Power Strike received positive reviews.
+The Master System version called Power Strike received positive reviews.
 Computer and Video Games scored it 86% in 1989.
 Console XS scored it 90% in 1992.